The-HandyDandyman/godot-doom-esque-visuals/README.md

 - Some sample textures, mostly modified from OpenGameArt and Wikimedia Commons with a custom demonstration spritesheet for the directional shader using APirateHat's Godot Plushie model!

+- Flat warping for triplanars (akin to Quake's fluid distortion!), though not a particularly accurate thing for vanilla Doom it is present in many source ports (ZDoom and GZDoom!)

+- Proper lightmaps, with the ability to change a sprite's solid color and to affect the surroundings!

+- This is more of a Baldi thing than a Doom thing, but since I reckoned it might be practical: sprites and triplanars both support light masks which mask out the lightmap and give the illusion of illumination!

+ - Light diminishing and fog which can be controlled by shader globals, with optional color banding and most of the adjustment settings fog_depth has!
+By default, this uses -VERTEX.Z which makes the fog linear, though there is an option for radial fog!

 - A modified version of a test map I had been using in the unrelated personal project that served as part of the reason I created this repo.

 - A simple transition manager with a screen melt shader transition attached to it using a modified version of ericalfaro's Pixel Melt shader!